-- Ensure that open space and parks have an ecological, social, cultural, recreational, and/or aesthetic function that operates in a safe and sustainable manner. - Promote, conserve, and enhance an interconnected open space system, one that is geared to the needs of the identified business areas. - Provide suitable open space and parks to accommodate development of an interconnected regional and local active transportation network. - Promote the principles of 'Crime Prevention Through Environmental Design' (CPTED) in the development of open space and parks.
+- Ensure that open space and parks have an ecological, social, cultural, recreational, and/or aesthetic function that operates in a safe and sustainable manner and aligns with the Recreation and Parks Master Plan. - Promote, conserve, and enhance an interconnected open space system, one that is geared to the needs of the identified business areas. - Provide suitable open space and parks to accommodate development of an interconnectedregional and local active transportation network. - Promote the principles of 'Crime Prevention Through Environmental Design' (CPTED) in the development of open space and parks.